 *As an Amazon Associate, Owner Actions can earn from qualifying purchases.

-In many cases, you'll keep records for as long as a person works for your business.
+In many cases, you'll keep employee files for as long as a person works for your business.
 Some can be disposed of when they depart.
 Others will need to stay on file for years after to guard against future suits and claims against your business.

 These guidelines can help you form your plan:

 - Personnel files should be kept for at least three years after the person exits or is passed over in the hiring process.

 - Documentation showing you comply with Title VII, the Americans with Disabilities Act (ADA), and the Age Discrimination in Employment Act (ADEA) should be kept for at least one year after the date of hire, promotion, demotion, or termination for each role.